 Litigation over child custody happen when parents are not able to come to an agreement amongst themselves or through mediation.
 If mediation fails, then the divorce court will decide how the parents will split their time with the child or children.
 In a child custody dispute, the court will base their verdict on what will enable the child to grow up in a happy, healthy, and supportive environment.
 The child’s physical, emotional, and mental health, along with opportunities for quality education and socializing will be evaluated.
 Each parent will showcase their side and why they want a certain level of custody and visitation schedule.
 After going over what both parents bring forward, the ultimate decision will be on what is in the best interest of the child.

 Are there any circumstances where mediation should not be attempted?

 Yes, if one parent has a history of physical violence, abuse, or threats, then mediation should not be attempted.
-If one parent is concerned about the safety and wellbeing of themselves and their child, then they must notify their LGBTQ child custody lawyer in Austin, TX right away about how to take protective measures.
+If one parent is concerned about the safety and wellbeing of themselves and their child, then they must notify their lawyer right away about how to take protective measures.